Does ‘Made in LA’ Mean Ethically Made?

 Now, take a deep breath, I know that was a lot of deeply upsetting information.
 Although there is a lot of corruption happening in Los Angeles garment factories, there are still so many brands and small factories fighting hard for ethical production and employee protection.

-Other LA-made brands which are taking ethics seriously are Calle Del Mar, Mate the Label, Clare V, and more.
+Other LA-made brands taking ethics seriously are Calle Del Mar, MATE the Label, Clare V, and more.
 Along with businesses, there are factories stepping up too!
 Los Angeles Apparel, Indie Source, and Nature USA are incubators as well as production houses committed to taking care of their workers, just as much as the clothes.
 Nature USA is even Fair Trade Certified™!

 At the end of the day, it doesn’t necessarily matter where clothing is made, money is the name of the game no matter where you go.
 What does matter is the commitment you give to ethical practices, the fight for proper labor regulations, researching your favorite brands, and supporting companies striving for full transparency.
 There’s a lot of work to do, but there’s also a lot to be hopeful about.
 Looking for some more ideas?
-Start here.
+Start here, with these 35 sustainable clothing brands.